Hawkman (Carter Hall): Brightest Day

 In the Brightest Day crossover event, Carter and Shiera follow Hath-Set, who has collected the bones from all of their past bodies, and created from them a portal to Hawkworld.
-While there, Carter is told by the Entity to "stop the Queen Khea" from leaving.
+While there, Carter is told by the Life Entity to "stop the Queen Khea" from leaving.
 While Hawkgirl is held by Hath-Set and his Queen Khea, Hawkman and his group of the panthera attack the Manhawks homeworld.
 Hawkman hears Hawkgirl's cries and goes to rescue her.
-His arrival leads to a confrontation with Queen Khea, who is Shiera Hall's mother.
-During the fight, Queen Khea controls his Nth metal mace and armor, and Hawkman is tied together with Hawkgirl.
-Queen Khea opens a gateway and enters the portal to the Zamaron homeworld.
-When she arrives on the Zamaron homeworld, Star Sapphire (Carol Ferris) frees them both to stop Queen Khea's invasion.
-The two attack Queen Khea as Hawkgirl wants to face her, but the Predator Entity bonds with the Queen.
+His arrival leads to a confrontation with Khea, who is Shiera Hall's mother.
+During the fight, Khea controls his Nth metal mace and armor, and Hawkman is tied together with Hawkgirl.
+Khea opens a gateway and enters the portal to the Zamaron homeworld.
+When she arrives on the Zamaron homeworld, Star Sapphire (Carol Ferris) frees them both to stop Khea's invasion.
+The two attack Khea as Hawkgirl wants to face her, but the Predator Entity bonds with the Queen.

 Shiera and Carter separate both of them by stabbing Khea at the same time with weapons made of Zamaronian crystals.
 The bones of the past lives of Hawkman and Hawkgirl separate from the gateway.
 Animated by the violet light of love, the bones grab Khea and imprison her in the Zamaronian central power battery.
 Shiera and Carter, with both of their missions accomplished and their lives returned, are teleported back to St. Roch by Carol.
 Carter and Shiera are interrupted by Deadman, whose white ring tells them that they should lead separate lives.
 Carter refuses and the ring responds "So be it" and unleashes a blast of white light that kills Hawkman and Hawkgirl, turning them into dust.
 Deadman orders the ring to resurrect Hawkman and Hawkgirl but it refuses, saying Hawkman was brought back to life to overcome what held him back in his past life because he was essential in saving Earth.

 When the "Dark Avatar" makes his presence known, Hawkman and Hawkgirl are revealed to be part of the Elementals, guardians of the forest located in Star City.
 They were transformed by the Entity to become the element of air and protect the Star City forest from the "Dark Avatar", which appears to be the Black Lantern version of the Swamp Thing.
-The Elementals are then fused with Alec Holland's body so he can be transformed by the Entity into the new Swamp Thing and battle against the Dark Avatar.
+The Elementals are fused with Alec Holland's body so he can be transformed by the Entity into the new Swamp Thing and battle against the Dark Avatar.
 After the Dark Avatar is defeated, Hawkman discovers Sheira was not resurrected.
 Swamp Thing tells him Shiera is everywhere, revealing that she is still the elemental of air.
 Afterward, Hawkman returns home yelling "Shiera!"